All the Lost Ones: Release

 The film premiered at the 2024 Cinéfest Sudbury International Film Festival.
+The film was theatrically released in Canada on November 29, 2024, debuting in Vancouver, and had a week-long theatrical run at the Carlton Cinema at Toronto, before having a streaming release on Paramount+ on December 13.
 Epic Pictures released the film in the United States in select theaters on April 18, 2025, with a VOD release on April 22.